SciScala/NDScala/README.md

         syn0 += X.T.dot(l1_delta)
 ```

-The run time of the eager NDScala version is ~80% of that of NumPy w/MKL,
+The run time of the NDScala version is ~80% of that of NumPy w/MKL
-while if we fuse the ops to a graph it's just ~65%.

-The PyTorch equivalent is slightly faster, at ~85% of the fused NDScala version run time.
+The PyTorch equivalent is slightly faster, at ~85% of the NDScala version run time.
 This can be accounted for by the copy overhead of passing data between the JVM and native memory.